Freshmen/First Year Students

-- GED – If you completed the GED (General Educational Development Test) you should submit official copies of these scores in place of a high school transcript.
+- GED students: Submit official copies of your GED (General Education Development Test) scores in place of a high school transcript.

 High School Preparation

 To be successful in college, we recommend that you take the following classes in high school:

 - English – four years including one year of Composition

 - Mathematics – three to four years including Algebra

 - Social Studies – two years including one year of History